 On the morning of 17 January 1746 the Hanoverians were encamped to the west of Falkirk, while Lieutenant General Hawley was staying at Callendar House in the town.
 At 1 p.m. a messenger warned Hawley that the Jacobites were approaching the area, but he refused to believe that was possible.
 It was only at 2 p.m., when warned that a Jacobite attack was imminent, that Hawley realised the threat was real, and galloped off to join his troops.
 The Hanoverians lined up hurriedly to confront the Jacobite army to the west of them, but in their rush failed to do so properly, and lost some of their artillery in a boggy area.

 Government dragoons attacked the Jacobite right wing at shortly before 4 p.m., but were beaten back and then fled in panic.
 What followed was a chaotic battle fought in the rapidly fading light of a winter evening and in the teeth of an oncoming storm.
 The The Hanoverians lost some 350 men killed or wounded and 300 captured, compared with perhaps 130 killed or wounded on the Jacobite side.
 However, the Jacobites failed to take advantage of their victory and allowed Government forces to reassemble in Edinburgh, perhaps inevitably paving the way for the eventual Jacobite defeat at the Battle of Culloden just under three months later.

-The site of the battle is marked by a monument that was erected in 1927.
+There are plans to build a visitor centre overlooking the site of the battle.
+At present the battle is marked by a monument that was erected in 1927.
 A nearby information board gives some background information and provides an overview of the battle, though this might be easier to follow if the bird's-eye-view didn't reverse usual conventions about north and south.
 A few tartan scarves and wreaths suggest the monument has become something of a shrine to the Jacobite cause.